 The Corporation also competes for customers, employees, store sites, products and services and in other important aspects of its business with many other local, regional and national retailers, including multi-price dollar stores, variety and discount stores and mass merchants.
 These retailers compete in a variety of ways, including aggressive promotional activities, merchandise selection and availability, services offered to customers, location, store hours, in-store amenities and price.
-Some competitors in the retail industry are much larger and have substantially greater resources than the Corporation.
-Consequently, the Corporation is vulnerable to the marketing power and high level of consumer recognition of major mass merchants, and to the risk that these mass merchants or others could venture into its market segment in a significant way.
-In addition, management expects that the Corporation's expansion plans will increasingly bring it into direct competition with those other retailers.
+Management expects that the Corporation's expansion plans will increasingly bring it into direct competition with those other retailers.